Hubs-Foundation/hubs/doc/creating-networked-interactables.md

 +      collisionFilterGroup: COLLISION_LAYERS.INTERACTABLES,
 +      collisionFilterMask: COLLISION_LAYERS.DEFAULT_INTERACTABLE
 +    });
-+    entity.setAttribute("shape-helper", { shape: SHAPE.BOX }); // Create a physics shape that is automatically sized to the bounding box
++    entity.setAttribute("shape-helper", { type: SHAPE.BOX }); // Create a physics shape that is automatically sized to the bounding box
 +    entity.setAttribute("set-unowned-body-kinematic", ""); // When the object has no owner (hasn't been grabbed yet, etc.) use a kinematic body
 +    entity.setAttribute("floaty-object", { // Manages the gravity of an object so that it doesn't fall straight to the floor
 +      modifyGravityOnRelease: true,